JackSzwergold/Writing/memories/Hanging Out in TriBeCa in the 1970s.md

 By Jack Szwergold

-Call me cool, but back in 1975 or 1976 when I was 7 or 8 years old I hung out in TriBeCa.
+If you want to call me a cool kid, please do.
+You see, back in 1975 or 1976—when I was 7 or 8 years old—I visited  TriBeCa for the first time… With my mom and dad.

 Not at the Mudd Club or anything like that but in a huge factory just South of Canal Street.